 Email is a great way to do this.
 Many people are going to make a last-minute decision, so send an email a few days before and one the day before letting your guests know what you have planned for the holiday.

 Remind them to order from your special Valentine’s menu, buy gift cards, or offer a discount code for the 14th only.

 COVID-friendly option: Make sure the discount code extends to takeout as well, to include all potential Valentine’s Day diners.

 Holidays are an excellent opportunity to raise awareness for your restaurant’s social media accounts.

 Restaurant chain Mimi's Cafe has found a way to increase traffic to their both Facebook page and their restaurant on Valentine's Day.
-Those who declare their love on the Mimi's Facebook page get a free entreé for their efforts.
+One year, those who declared their love on the Mimi's Facebook page got a free entreé for their efforts.

 “Love is in the air at Mimi’s and also online,” said Mimi's CMO Steward Slocum.
 “We embrace the opportunity to provide a free entrée offer to those who share their love on Mimi’s Facebook page leading into the lovers’ holiday.”